mercmobily/jsonreststores2/README.md

     }
     var people = new People();

-    JsonRestStores.init();
-    managers.protocolListen( 'HTTP', { app: app } );;
-    people.protocolListen( 'HTTP', { app: app } );;

-* Store names anywhere lowercase and are plural (they are collections representing multiple entries)
+* Store names as string (e.g. `storeName`) should be lowercase and are plural (they are collections representing multiple entries)
-* Store constructors (derived from `Store`) are in capital letters (as constructors, they should be)
+* Classes (derived from `Store`) are in capital letters
-* Store variables are in small letters (they are normal object variables)
-* `storeName` attributes are in small letters (to follow the lead of variables)
-* URL are in small letters (following the stores' names, since everybody knows that `/Capital/Urls/Are/Silly`)
+* URLs are in non-capital letters (following the stores' names, since everybody knows that `/Capital/Urls/Are/Silly`)

 # Permissions

-By default, everything is allowed: stores allow pretty much anything and anything; anybody can DELETE, PUT, POST, etc. Furtunately, JsonRestStores allows you to decide exactly what is allowed and what isn't, by overriding specific methods.

-Every method runs the method `checkPermissions()` before continuing.
-If everything went fine, `checkPermissions()` will return `true`; if it returns `false`, along with a message, it means that permission wasn't granted.
+Every rest method runs `checkPermissions()` in order to check permissions.
+If everything is fine, `checkPermissions()`  returns `true`; if it returns `false`, along with a message, it means that permission wasn't granted.

 The `checkPermissions()` method has the following signature: